SS-Atlantis/analysis-raisha/README.rst

 *********************************************
 :License: Apache License, Version 2.0

-This is a collection of analyses by Raisha Lovindeer
+This is a collection of analyses by Raisha Lovindeer.
-.
 Most of the files are Jupyter Notebooks.
 Please see the ``README.md`` files in each directory for links to read-only renderings of the notebooks.